Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The Busemann-Petty Centroid Inequality and Random Processes Without Independence

-\end{proposition} \begin{proof} It is well-known that the mixed volumes have an integral representation similar to that of \eqref{eq:mixed_0}, except instead of $\sigma_K,$ one integrates with respect to the \textit{mixed surface-area measures} \cite[Chapter 5]{Sh1}.
-Thus, by using the mixed surface-area measure $\sigma_{K_1,\dots,K_{n-1}},$ the proof of the first identity is similar to that of Proposition~\ref{p:randomsimplex1}.
+It is well-known that the mixed volumes have an integral representation similar to that of \eqref{eq:mixed_0}, except instead of $\sigma_K,$ one integrates with respect to the \textit{mixed surface-area measures} \cite[Chapter 5]{Sh1}: consider a convex body $K$ in $\R^n$ and a collection of $(n-1)$ convex bodies $\mathfrak{K}=(K_2,\dots,K_n),K_i\in\conbod$.
+Then,

+where $\sigma_{\mathfrak{K}}$ is the mixed surface-area measure of the collection $\mathfrak{K}$.
+Thus, the proof of the first identity is similar to that of Proposition~\ref{p:randomsimplex1}.
 As for the second identity, use and apply the first identity $n$-times. \end{proof} Finally, given $L \in \sta$, we select independently $n$ points $\bar X_i \in \Rnhi$ uniformly distributed inside $L$.
 We denote the expected mixed volume of the closed convex hulls by

-and we obtain the following higher-order Busemann random simplex inequality. \begin{corollary} The functional
+and we obtain the following extension of the Busemann random simplex inequality. \begin{corollary} The functional

 is minimized exactly when $L = \PP E$, where $E$ is an ellipsoid. \end{corollary} \begin{proof} From Proposition \ref{p:randomsimplex2}, one obtains From the translation invariance of volume, the result therefore follows from Theorem \ref{t:BPCH} applied to $-L.$ \end{proof}